-GST200N Series Intelligent Fire Alarm Control Panel (FACP) is designed to comply with EN 54-2 standard with qualities of simple installation, operation, and maintenance.
+GST200-2 Intelligent Fire Alarm Control Panel (FACP) is designed to comply with EN 54-2 standard with qualities of simple installation, operation, and easy maintenance.
 It is used in fire alarm system with the following features:

 - It controls at most 30 zones.
 Each zone has its own alarm and fault/disable LEDs and a label. - Maximum two Class A loops.
 The first loop can have up to 235 addressable devices, and the second up to 242 devices.
-It is compatible with a series of addressable GST products, which are intelligent sounder strobe complying with EN 54-3, heat detector complying with EN 54-5, photoelectric smoke detector complying with EN 54-7, intelligent manual call point complying with EN 54-11, intelligent reflective beam detector complying with EN 54-12, input and output module complying with EN 54-18, and loop isolator complying with EN 54-17. - The LCD can display 8 lines in total and 18 characters each line, assisting the 15 LEDs in displaying important information. - ♦ The memory does not lose data even if power supply is accidentally removed. - It has manual keys for each zone, which can activate/silence the sounder strobes separately. - ♦ Automatically prompting operation steps for every alarm device and for smoke exhaust and fire extinguishing equipment by field programming. - Sounder strobe interface provides 0.5A/24V output, compatible with GST convention sounder strobes complying with EN 54-3. - ♦ Optional RS232 interface enables communication with PC. - ♦ Optional RS485 Network Card or CAN Network Card for fire alarm network. - Optional RS485 Network Card Loop Type or CAN Network Card Loop Type for Loop type fire alarm network. - ♦ Optional Printer Module Kit, it can print operation and fire alarm messages. - Optional USB Printer Interface Card, it can externally connect with a printer through USB to print operation and fire alarm messages.
+It is compatible with a series of addressable GST products, which are intelligent sounder strobe (I-9403) complying with EN 54-3, rate of rise and fixed temperature heat detector (I-9103) complying with EN 54-5, photoelectric smoke detector (I-9102) complying with EN 54-7, intelligent manual call point (I-9202) complying with EN 54-11, intelligent reflective beam detector (I-9105R) complying with EN 54-12, input and output module (I-9300, I-9301) complying with EN 54-18, and loop isolator (C-9503) complying with EN 54-17. - The LCD can display 8 lines in total and 18 characters each line, assisting the 15 LEDs in displaying important information. - ♦ The memory does not lose data even if power supply is accidentally removed. - It has manual keys for each zone, which can activate/silence the sounder strobes separately. - Automatically prompting operation steps for every alarm device and for smoke exhaust and fire extinguishing equipment by field programming. - ♦ Sounder strobe interface provides 0.5A/24V output, compatible with GST conventional sounder strobe (C-9403) designed according to EN 54-3. - ♦ RS232 interface enables communication with PC. - ♦ RS485 interface enables networking.